 Exhibitions Podcast Episode 1: Botanical Wonders - July 1, 2007

 Welcome.
 You are listening to a podcast by The Corning Museum of Glass focused on the Museum’s 2007 special exhibition, Botanical Wonders: The Story of the Harvard Glass Flowers.
 The exhibition, which is on view through November 25, 2007, tells the story of the creation of the extraordinary glass flower collection at Harvard University’s Museum of Natural History.
-The entire collection of more than 4,000 detailed pieces were made by a father and son team – Rudolph and Leopold Blaschka (blahsh-ka).
+The entire collection of more than 4,000 detailed pieces were made by a father and son team – Rudolf and Leopold Blaschka (blahsh-ka).

 David Whitehouse, The Museum’s executive director and co-curator of this exhibition describes the story he hopes to tell: